rchincha/project-stacker.github.io/docs/get_started/hello_stacker_image.md

 }
 ```

-The next thing to note is that if we rebuild the image without any modifications
+Note that if we rebuild the image without any modifications
 to the stacker file, less things happen:

 ```bash title="stacker caching"